codekunoichi/demo-over-deck/docs/index.md

 The goal is to help founders, PMs, and students **think better by building sooner**.

+## Featured examples: From spreadsheet to working demo

+This site includes two real, end‑to‑end demos built using the same intent‑first, AI‑assisted prototyping pattern.

-## Featured example: HEP Tracker
+### 1. HEP Tracker
-As a concrete walkthrough, this site includes a real demo built end‑to‑end:

-**HEP Tracker** – a lightweight Home Exercise Program compliance tracker
+A lightweight **Home Exercise Program compliance tracker**, designed to illustrate how a clinical workflow can be prototyped quickly for feedback.

 Built from:
 - A spreadsheet sketch
 - A clear intent document